vector-of-bool/bpt/docs/guide/libraries.rst

 library in the project:

 - If relying on the `default library`, the `library root` is the same as the `project root` of the project that contains it.
+This is the recommended usage mode for most projects.
 - If using :ref:`explicitly declared libraries <guide.multiple-libs>`, the
-  `library root` is defined by a relative path specified using the :yaml:`path` property of the library declaration in |bpt.yaml|.
+  `library root` is defined by a relative path specified using the :yaml:`path` property of the library declaration in |bpt.yaml| (Refer:
+  :ref:`proj.lib-properties`).

 Every library root must contain a ``src/`` directory, *or* an ``include/`` directory, *or both*. |bpt| will treat both directories as